sabre-io/sabre.io/README.md

 Although this is not needed when creating or updating content, it may be useful to be able to run the website on a local machine.

-To do so, first [follow the installation instructions for sculpin][3].
+To do so, make sure you have composer installed.
-I used the phar install, because it was the easiest.

 Next, from the project directory, run the following:

-    sculpin install
+    composer install
-    sculpin generate --watch --server
+    vendor/bin/sculpin generate --watch --server

 The first step will install required dependencies, the second starts a server locally where you can go have a look.
 To test, simply head to